-Elizabeth Ramos Torres is a violinist who specializes in classical and mariachi music.
-Formally trained in the Suzuki Method since the age of two, Dr. Torres attended such prestigious music programs as the Interlochen Arts Academy, Tanglewood Festival, and Aspen Music Festival, before completing her bachelor’s degree in violin performance at the Cleveland Institute of Music.
+Dr. Elizabeth Ramos Torres is a violinist who specializes in classical and mariachi music.
+Formally trained in the Suzuki Method since the age of two, Dr. Torres attended such prestigious music programs as the Interlochen Arts Academy, Tanglewood Festival, and Aspen Music Festival, before completing a Bachelor of Music in violin performance at the Cleveland Institute of Music.

 Raised in a large Mexican family, Elizabeth played mariachi music as a teenager, in addition to traditional classical repertoire, and has played with several mariachi groups throughout the United States.